BRIEF HISTORY OF SHORELINE BOAT & SKI CUB

 Article V. Nominations and Elections

 SECTION 1.
-Nominations will be made from the floor of the meeting.
+Nominations will be made from the floor at the November meeting and ballots

 SECTION 2.
 Elections will take place at the regular December meeting.